Numigi/odoo-git-addons/github_pull_request/README.rst

 Github Pull Request
 ===================

-This modules defines GitHub pull requests and events.
+This modules defines what is a GitHub pull requests (as an Odoo object).

 .. contents:: Table of Contents